-All too often, and for all sorts of reasons, we skip a regular exercise program – because we don’t have time, it is too far or too expensive to go to the gym, or its cold outside!
-Rather than miss out all together, we encourage you to build simple exercises into your daily routine.
+All too often, and for all sorts of reasons, we skip a regular exercise program – because we don’t have time, it is too far or too expensive to go to the gym, or it’s cold outside!
+Rather than miss out altogether, we encourage you to build simple exercises into your daily routine.

 Best of all, they don’t need a trained instructor to supervise and they require little or no equipment!

 The easiest way to include exercises into your daily routine is to attach them to activities that are already habits.
 For example, every time you put the kettle on, place your hands on the bench for support and do some heel raises.
 Can you increase the repetitions for the time it takes to boil the kettle?

 Our Random Acts of Exercise program is a series of simple, fun activities that you can do every day, anywhere, and at any time.

 You can watch our series of short videos or download our flyer with some simple ideas to keep on the kitchen bench.